Racism and the Civil Rights Movement

 She was involved in anti-Vietnam War demonstrations and was once arrested while protesting Apartheid outside the South African Embassy.

 Baker then left academia and for the next 12 years worked as a machinist, getting elected head of contract enforcement in a workplace local that was 96% men.
-She joined the working women’s movement and became a labour union activist.
+She joined the working women’s movement and became a labor union activist.

 Baker was a member and elected representative of the International Association of Machinist’s (IAM) union, which was established in 1888 and represents over 600,000 workers in the United States and Canada.